GraphQL-python-archive/graphql-env/README.md

 ### Usage with Quiver Cloud

 Quiver is a JIT compiler for GraphQL queries.
-It reduces the CPU effort as if you make the data retrieval by hand.
+It reduces the CPU effort to make the query to the maximum, similar performance as if you write the data retrieval by hand (0 overhead from GraphQL).

 Here is an example usage for Quiver: